Medically reviewed by Drugs.com. Last updated on Feb 23, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits, especially during the first few months of treatment with loxapine.
-This will allow changes in your dose and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure loxapine is working properly.
+Blood tests may be needed to check for unwanted effects.

 Do not stop taking loxapine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
 This will allow your body time to adjust and to keep your condition from becoming worse.